-The TAC (Total Allowable Catch) for Atlantic salmon in Greenland is fixed by Naalakkersuisut.
-A fixed quota is set for the East Greenland management area based on the catches from the past 10 years, which will at the same time ensure that the development from hunters to fishermen in East Greenland can be supported.
-The quota in East Greenland is initially distributed, and after that the remaining quota is distributed between the management areas of West Greenland.
+It is proposed that a fixed quota be set for the East Greenland management area based on the catches from the past 10 years, which will at the same time ensure that the development from hunters to fishermen in East Greenland can be supported.
+The quota in East Greenland is counted outside the distribution key created for West Greenland, for which the quota set in NASCO is distributed.
+In future, reporting to NASCO will only be for West Greenland, instead of, as hitherto, for the whole of Greenland.